This is a list of places to visit in Bucharest. Why? Because Bucharest is my hometown, and I know more about it than I know about any other city.

 The Palace of Parliament (Casa Poporului)

 The former communist leader, Nicolae Ceauşescu, got the idea of building such a structure after visiting North Korea in 1972.
-He intended to move in all the administrative parts of the state and also as a safe place in case of an earthquake or even a nuclear bomb.
+He intended to move into all the administrative parts of the state and also as a safe place in case of an earthquake or even a nuclear bomb.

-Now the People’s House has become a symbol of democracy, hosting the Chamber of Deputies, the Senate, the Legislative Council, the Constitutional Court of Romania.
+Now the People’s House has become a symbol of democracy, hosting the Chamber of Deputies, the Senate, the Legislative Council, and the Constitutional Court of Romania.

 It is the 2nd biggest administrative building in the world, after the Pentagon and the 4th, regarding its surface (365,000 m2).
-Definitely the heaviest building in the world, so far.
+Definitely the heaviest building in the world so far.

 It’s well worth a visit, even if you are not into history.
 The Palace of Parliament is an impressive building and a must-see on any tourist’s list.
+I have also included this on my list of the best things to do in Bucharest and the most Instagrammable places in Bucharest.

 The old historical city centre